Trump administration says it seized oil tanker off Venezuela coast

 The Trump administration has ramped up threats against Venezuela, deploying considerable military forces to the Caribbean region.
 That includes the deployment of the world’s largest aircraft carrier, the USS Gerald Ford, and its strike group to the southern Caribbean.

-Under Trump, the US has also carried out a campaign of lethal strikes against alleged drug-trafficking boats in the Caribbean Sea and eastern Pacific Ocean.
-At least 22 vessels have been attacked, and an estimated 87 people have been killed.
+Under Trump, the US has also carried out a campaign of lethal strikes against alleged drug-trafficking boats in the Caribbean Sea and eastern Pacific Ocean, with the Trump administration identifying Venezuela as the origin point for some of the vessels.
+At least 22 boats have been attacked, and an estimated 87 people have been killed.

 Trump has repeated threatened to continue the bombing campaign by pursuing strikes on land as well.